 How are our standards set?

 Accounting standards engender confidence in the financial reporting of the private, public and not-for-profit sectors.
-Audit & assurance standards ensure accountability and transparency.
+Audit & assurance standards ensure trust in an organisation's financial reports.

 Process for issuing standards